JanHerca/urantiapedia/output/wikijs/en/article/Rob_Crickett/The_Arrival_Of_God_Into_A_Human_Mind.md

 Robert Crickett, Melbourne

 > “There is a reality in religious experience that is proportional to the spiritual content, and such a reality is transcendent to reason, science, philosophy, wisdom, and all other human achievements.
 The convictions of such an experience are unassailable; the logic of religious living is incontrovertible; the certainty of such knowledge is superhuman; the satisfactions are superbly divine, the courage indomitable, the devotions unquestioning, the loyalties supreme, and the destinies final — eternal, ultimate, and universal.”
+[UB 103:9.12](/en/The_Urantia_Book/103#p9_12)

 <figure class="table chapter-navigator">
   <table>